filipdanic/blogfolio/src/source/speaking/index.md

 👉 <a href="https://belgrade.voxxeddays.com/16/talk/235/" target="_blank">Conference site.</a> <a href="https://speakerdeck.com/filipdanic/complex-state-handling-in-modern-web-apps-filip-danic-at-voxxed-days-belgrade-2016" target="_blank">Slides.</a>

+## Meetups

+I’ve also had the pleasure of speaking at various local meetups.
+These include events organized by <a href="https://www.meetup.com/SuperAdmins/" target="_blank">Super Admins</a>, <a href="https://www.meetup.com/Practical-UX/" target="_blank">Practical UX</a>, and student conferences such as <a href="https://www.facebook.com/umrezavanje/" target="_blank">Umrežavanje.</a>

 ## What You Should Know

 1. I usually have a talk ready and rehersed.
 But, I do always tailor it to the event.

-2. My company is interested in covering travel and logging expenses, especially if this is a possible _“sponsorship” oppertunity._
+2. My company is interested in covering travel and logging expenses, especially if this is a possible _“sponsorship oppertunity.”_
 3. I am fine with giving my talk for free.
 Especially for local meetup groups.

 ## I Expect That…

-1. Your conference has a code of conduct.
+1. Your conference has a **code of conduct.**

-2. You advocate for diversity.
-For both speakers and attendees.
+2. **You advocate for diversity.** For both speakers and attendees.

-3. Let me know of all technical and logistical details a few weeks in advance.
+3. Let me know of all technical and logistical details a few weeks **in advance.**

 ## Let’s Have a Great Time